opentracing-contrib/meta/README.md

 ## Existing contributions

-Some (but not all) OpenTracing instrumentation can be found in [the OpenTracing-contrib github organization](https://github.com/opentracing-contrib).
+Some (but not all) contributed OpenTracing instrumentation can be found in [the OpenTracing-contrib github organization](https://github.com/opentracing-contrib).

 ## New contributions